Dynamic Generation of Multi-LLM Agents Communication Topologies with Graph Diffusion Models: Ablation Studies

-To rigorously validate our design choices, we conducted a series of ablation studies to isolate the contribution of GTD's core components and hyperparameters, with results summarized in Figure~\ref{fig:ablation-charts} and Figure~\ref{tab:ablation-proxy}.
-The most critical finding, shown in Figure~\ref{tab:ablation-proxy}, confirms the impact of our proxy-guided synthesis; removing the guidance mechanism entirely causes a performance drop of nearly 6 percentage points on GSM8K (from 94.14\% to 88.42\%).
+To rigorously validate our design choices, we conducted a series of ablation studies to isolate the contribution of GTD's core components and hyperparameters, with results summarized in Figure~\ref{fig:ablation-charts} and Table~\ref{tab:ablation-proxy}.
+The most critical finding, shown in Table~\ref{tab:ablation-proxy}, confirms the impact of our proxy-guided synthesis; removing the guidance mechanism entirely causes a performance drop of nearly 6 percentage points on GSM8K (from 94.14\% to 88.42\%).
 Furthermore, using random guidance instead of the proxy model's intelligent selection offered only a minor improvement, proving that the targeted optimization is the key driver of success.

 Our analysis of agent team size, visualized in Figure~\ref{fig:ablation-charts} (left), revealed that performance scales effectively up to four agents but shows diminishing returns thereafter.
 This result validates our use of four agents as an optimal trade-off between task performance and computational efficiency.
-We also found the framework to be highly data-efficient, with the largest performance gains achieved within the first 50 training samples (Figure~\ref{fig:ablation-charts}, second from left).
-This demonstrates that GTD can be trained effectively without requiring a massive, expensive dataset.
-Sensitivity analysis on the number of diffusion steps showed that performance peaked with a single, strong corrective step.
-In our architectural comparison (Figure~\ref{fig:ablation-charts}, right), the Graph Transformer consistently outperformed both GCN and GAT as the denoising network.
-Collectively, these studies provide strong evidence that GTD's performance stems from its specific architectural choices and its novel, data-efficient guidance mechanism.
+We also found the framework to be highly data-efficient, with the largest performance gains achieved within the first 50 training samples (Figure~\ref{fig:ablation-charts}, second from left). {This demonstrates that GTD can be trained effectively without requiring a massive, expensive dataset.
+Furthermore, while current reasoning benchmarks saturate at smaller team sizes, our framework is technically capable of scaling to significantly larger agent populations without hitting memory bottlenecks (see Appendix~\ref{app:scalability}), ensuring its applicability to more complex future scenarios.}